eun-chae-s/eun-chae-s/README.md

 - 👋 Hi, I’m @eun-chae-s
 - 👀 I’m interested in computer science, music, art, psychology, etc.
-- 🌱 Learned: HTML, CSS, JavaScript, Python, React.js, Java, R
+- 🌱 Learned: HTML, CSS, JavaScript, Python, React.js, Java, R, C
-- 🌱 Learning/Review: Vue.js, C
+- 🌱 Learning: Django, React Native
 - 💞️ I’m looking to collaborate on any projects that might bring more convenience!
 - 📫 How to reach me: you can either send me an email through the following address (gonna add soon:))